Naugama

 Naugama is a small village in Banswara District of Rajasthan, India.
 It is situated in Bagidora Tehsil.

 History : The village is believed to have been created by refugees of 9 villages from Rajasthan and Gujarat states during an old famine.
 The word Nau-gama is derived from 9 (Nau) Villages (Gam).

 The population is around 5000 as of 2014.
 However, if we add nearby newly created villages it touches 12000.
 Officially it is still 5000.

-Village has mix of Rajputs (of Gujrat and Rajasthan) Patel's (of Gujarat), Brahmins (of Gujarat and Mewad) and Native (Adivasis).
-Village has significant population of Jains, which has made it a big trading center also.
+The village has a mix of Rajputs (of Gujrat and Rajasthan), Patel's (of Gujarat), Brahmins (of Gujarat and Mewad), and Native (Adivasis).
+It has a significant population of Jains, which has also made it a big trading center.
 A good number of Muslims (mainly from Afghan origin) have settled in the village.

 The village population is involved in agricultural activities.
-Due to availability of water, farmers here have 3 crops. some farmers even have 4th crop of vegetable in same fiend, during May–June.
+Due to availability of water, farmers here have 3 crops. some farmers even have 4th crop of vegetable in same fiend, during May to June.

-People are quite educated.
+The villagers are quite educated.
 The village has a good number of teachers.
 There are some doctors, engineers and bankers also from the village.

-Village has rare number of crimes.
+The village has a low crime rate.